714.8K

 Show mentions.

-Lisa Brenninkmeyer, Walking with Purpose, Keeping in Balance
+Lisa Brenninkmeyer, Walking with Purpose, Grounded in Hope, Lesson 4: Harden Not Your Hearts

 Let’s stay connected.